deepit-at/deepit-at.github.io/about.md

 ### Jekyll

-This site/blog is published using [jekyll] which is hosted on [GitHub pages].
+This site/blog is published using [Jekyll] which is hosted on [GitHub pages].
 Please follow their link to find information about both open source project and their license.

 {% unless jekyll.environment == 'development' %}